streamr-dev/network/README.md

 auth.provider | null | Ethereum provider used to connect to an account to use to authenticate. auth.username | null | Username to use to authenticate.
 Needs `auth.password` as well. auth.password | null | Password to use to authenticate.
-Needs `auth.username` as well.
+Needs `auth.username` as well. auth.sessionToken | null | Session token to authenticate directly without fetching a token with credentials.
+If the token expires, a new token cannot be retrieved.

 ### Message handler callback